 While not all studies are in agreement, regular aspirin (acetyl salicylic acid) use has been found to be associated with reduced breast cancer risk.
 Aspirin use after diagnosis has also been linked to less recurrence and breast cancer-specific mortality.
-In fact, aspirin appears to be more effective in preventing breast cancer's spread than in preventing it.
+In fact, aspirin appears to be more effective in preventing breast cancer's spread.

 Now a new study has explained how aspirin can inhibit breast cancer growth and metastasis.
 Preliminary evidence suggests that aspirin might enhance the effectiveness of tamoxifen.
 However, aspirin should not be used during chemotherapy since aspirin might interfere with its treatment effects.